travitch/whole-program-llvm/doc/tutorial-freeBSD.md

      cd ../../security/sudo && make -DBATCH install clean && \
      cd ../../ftp/wget && make -DBATCH install clean

-(Python27 is installed as a prerequisite of Subversion.)
+(The package python27 is installed as a prerequisite of git.)

 Below we assume the shell being used is bash, that is: